 It is your choice of roadway position which most influences the behavior of motorists.
 Want them to give you more clearance?
 Use enough lane to make them realize they need part of another to pass you (on a multi-lane road, use even more lane to strongly encourage them to change lanes to pass).
 Want them to wait to pass?
 Use a lane control position and, if necessary, a hand signal.
 Want them to plan ahead and make decisions early?
 Be visible and predictable.
 If you want them to yield or let you merge, look back at them and communicate your intentions.

 Motorists often operate on auto pilot where cyclists are concerned.
 They’re motoring along a highway or residential street and come upon you.
 The fact that you’re a person doesn’t always register.
 You’re an obstacle that needs to be dealt with.
 “Must pass the cyclist, must pass the cyclist.”

 If your lane position and mindset invite an unsafe pass, or leave the decision of whether or not to squeeze past in their hands, most motorists can’t resist the impulse.

 The optimum lane position between intersections varies based on many factors, from road design to traffic conditions.
-I usually refer to the right half of the lane, as a default (on a 2-lane road).
-Some divide the lane in thirds, however, I recommend riding at least 1/3 of the way into the lane not “in the right 1/3″ as is often stated.
+I usually refer to the right half of the lane as a default (on a 2-lane road).
+Some instruction divides the lane in thirds, however, I recommend riding at least 1/3 of the way into the lane not “in the right 1/3″ as is often stated.
 On multi-lane roads, I often use the left half of the lane to ensure motorists change lanes.
 Lane position governs more than just overtaking behavior, it puts you in the sight-triangles of crossing and turning drivers—this is extra-critical for cyclists traveling at higher speeds.